nvoronetskiy/ImGuiColorTextEdit/README.md

 In that bigger project, the editor is spread out over multiple source files and some of those are automatically generated using tools or derived from datasets (like the unicode database).
-Every time the editor is updated in the bigger project, relevant files are concatenated into a simple 2 file distribution which is included here.
+Every time the editor is updated in the bigger project, relevant files are concatenated into a simple 2 (or 5 if you also want to use TextDiff) file distribution which is included here.

 This repository therefore provides a simple mechanism to reuse the editor in any Dear ImGui context by doing the following:

-- Include the TextEditor.h and TextEditor.cpp files in your project.
+- Include the TextEditor.cpp and TextEditor.h files in your project.
 - Instantiate a TextEditor object for each editor widget you need.
 - Use the public API to set editor options or interact with the editor contents.
 - Call the TextEditor's Render member function every frame in your Dear ImGui loop.
 - If you plan to use non-ASCII characters in your text, see the Unicode section below.
 - Configure Dear ImGui's clipboard functions since that is what this editor uses.

+If you also want to use the TextDiff widget, you must:

+- Include TextDiff.cpp, TextDiff.h and dtl.h in your project.
+- Instantiate a TextDiff object for each diff widget you need.
+- Use the public API to set diff options.
+- Call the TextDiff's Render member function every frame in your Dear ImGui loop.
+- If you properly configured Dear ImGui for the TextEditor (see above), you are good to go.

-- For a complete example, please see the [example folder](example/).
+For a complete example, please see the [example folder](example/).

 ## Default Keyboard and Mouse Mappings